stevleibelt/trainee/unitTest/PHPUnit/README.md

 * read [documentation](https://phpunit.de/documentation.html)
 * implement tests for LoggerTest
 * cover "StringFilter" with a test case
+* write a class that passes all tests in the "StringHelperTest"
 * implement or extend a test using @dataProvider
 * implement or extend a test using @depends
 * implement or extend a test case using [fixtures](https://phpunit.de/manual/current/en/fixtures.html)